maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - Optionally ending in an expression
   - Expressions can be part of a statement
 - **Rust is an expression-based language**
-  - *It is important to understand the difference in Rust*
+  - *It is important to understand the difference between expression and statement in Rust*

 Term|Definition
 :-|:-